Chart Color Schemes

 Trinity Beach - Smithfield lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

 Trinity Beach - Smithfield's population was around 19,733 as of November 2025, according to AreaSearch's analysis.
-This figure represents an increase of 2,942 people since the 2021 Census, which reported a population of 16,791.
-The growth is inferred from the estimated resident population of 19,437 in June 2024 and an additional 653 validated new addresses since the Census date.
-This results in a population density ratio of 894 persons per square kilometer, which is relatively in line with averages across locations assessed by AreaSearch.
-Trinity Beach - Smithfield's growth rate of 17.5% since the 2021 census exceeded both the SA4 region (7.8%) and the non-metro area, indicating it as a growth leader in the region.
-Interstate migration contributed approximately 59.8% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.
+This figure reflects an increase of 2,942 people since the 2021 Census, which reported a population of 16,791.
+The change is inferred from the estimated resident population of 19,437 in June 2024 and an additional 653 validated new addresses since the Census date.
+This results in a density ratio of 894 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
+Trinity Beach - Smithfield's growth rate of 17.5% since the 2021 census exceeded the SA4 region (7.8%) and the non-metro area, marking it as a growth leader in the region.
+Interstate migration contributed approximately 59.8% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

 Frequently Asked Questions - Population